Finite-Time Accuracy of Temporal-Difference Learning Under Schur-Stable Recursions: Comparative Analysis

-\item \cite{lakshminarayanan2018linear} addresses the linear function approximation, i.i.d. observation models, constant step-sizes, and averaged iterates.
-They consider general constant step-size averaged linear stochastic approximation, and their bounds depends on the parameters of the general problems, and hence, additional problem-dependent analysis is required to obtain finite-time bounds tailored to TD-learning algorithms.
-The proof of the finite-time bounds in~\cite{lakshminarayanan2018linear} can be seen to follow tools used in the optimization and stochastic approximation methods which are in general more complex conceptually and technically.
-On the other hand, the proposed approaches apply tools in standard liner control system theory, which follows different and simpler tools that are more familiar to people in the control community.
+In~\citep{lakshminarayanan2018linear}, the authors address the important aspects of linear function approximation, i.i.d. observation models, constant step-sizes, and averaged iterates.
+They first investigate a general constant step-size averaged linear stochastic approximation and provide a finite-time error bound that depends on the parameters of the general problems.
+It is worth noting that additional problem-specific analysis is required to derive more explicit finite-time error bounds tailored specifically to TD-learning algorithms.
+The proof of the finite-time bounds in~\citep{lakshminarayanan2018linear} employs tools used in optimization and stochastic approximation methods, which are known to be conceptually and technically more intricate.
+In contrast, our proposed approaches utilize tools from standard linear control system theory, employing distinct methodologies that provide additional insights and are more familiar to researchers in the control community.